Wood Floor Drying

 Mold Damage to Wet Wood Floors

-After 3 days if drying has not started mold growth under the wet floor is possible.
-There is usually a piece of paper under the wood that is installed when the floor is being layed out.
+After 3 days if drying has not started mold growth on the wet floor is possible.
+There is usually a piece of paper under the wood that is installed when the floor is being laid out.
 This is used to prevent squeaking of the wood floor when you walk on it.
 This piece of paper can start to experience mold damage after approximately 3 days or more.

 So it might be possible to save and flatten the cupped wood floor but it is probably a better idea to remove the damaged wood floor if it has been wet for an extended period of time.

 2- 3/4 inch oak is the most common wood floor that is installed.
 So we have fairly good experience with drying this kind of floor.
 This is also the wet floor that seems to respond the best to drying.
 We usually have about a 90% success rate of saving the floor and the finish.

 Complications to drying are:

 - New finish (acts like a sheet of poly) does not breathe well.

 - Very tightly laid floors, Also does not breath well.